Top 10 most expensive coastal locations in the UK

 Source: Land Registry (E&W) and ROS (Scotland) - house price data 12 months to December 2022 and 2023

-On top of that, with flight prices skyrocketing to visit the most expensive cities in the world, like London, many holidaymakers may find themselves hunting for alternatives.
-This is where coastal locations in the UK hit the jackpot.
+On top of that, with flight prices skyrocketing for overseas travel, including to the most expensive cities in the world, many holidaymakers may find themselves hunting for alternatives, and that’s where coastal locations in the UK hit the jackpot.

-• The closer you live to the sea, the higher price tag properties come with – especially in spots like Devon and Cornwall.
-But if you opt for an emerging area that hasn’t yet peaked, you can snap up a bargain that could increase your property value in the coming years.
+• The closer you live to the sea, the higher the price tag properties come with, especially in spots like Devon and Cornwall.
+If you opt for an emerging area that hasn’t yet peaked, you might be able to snap up a bargain.

-• If you plan to rent out your property, make sure you give it small touches that will attract holidaymakers and add value to your home.
+• If you plan to rent out your property, make sure you add some touches that will attract holidaymakers and add value to your home.
+Fresh flowers, cosy soft furnishings or even a welcome basket will impress guests.

 Oojal Dhanjal